K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Theoretical backgrounds

 \subsection{Cepstrum and weighted Hardy norms}

-In signal processing, the transfer function of a signal processing filter encodes crucial information on the signal filter because it describes how the system transforms input signals to output signals.
-The Fourier-transformed transfer function in the frequency domain $w$ is represented with
+In signal processing, the transfer function of a filter encodes essential information about the system, as it characterizes how input signals are transformed into output signals.
+In the frequency domain, the Fourier-transformed transfer function in the frequency domain $w$ is given by

 where $h_s$ is the $s$-th Fourier coefficient of the filter transfer function, and $\boldsymbol{\xi}$ is the vector of signal filter parameters.